 bundle install

-3. Run generator:
+3. Run generators:

-bundle exec rails spree_multi_tenant:install
+bundle exec rails g spree_enterprise:install && bundle exec rails g spree_multi_tenant:install